bytebase/bytebase.com/content/blog/database-devsecops-guardians.md

 ![dba](/content/blog/database-devsecops-guardians/dba.webp)

-Beside him stands the steadfast **DBA, a wise cleric🧙** cloaked in deep purple robes, marked with the ancient sigils of knowledge and control.
-The DBA keeps the others grounded, holding a potion of database healing and monitoring with a careful eye, ready to mend any cracks that emerge in the system.
-With every spell and incantation, the DBA maintains the equilibrium between the push for innovation and the need for structure.
+Beside him stands the steadfast **DBA, a wise cleric🧙** cloaked in deep purple robes, marked with the ancient sigils of knowledge and control.The DBA keeps the others grounded, wielding a flame of database power and vigilance, casting it to ward off corruption and keep the system’s foundations strong.
+With every spell and incantation, the DBA ensures the delicate balance between innovation and structure remains intact.

 ![platform](/content/blog/database-devsecops-guardians/platform.webp)